danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Extensions-Article.md

     @PageColor(blue)
 }

-EmojiKit has emoji-related extensions to native types, like String and Character:
+There are emoji-related extensions to native types, like String and Character:

 ```swift
 "Hello!".containsEmoji          // false